 Approach — Although there is not uniformity regarding risk factors derived from the large, multicenter observational studies, there are many consistencies particularly for the high and low-risk groups that permit a suggested approach to neuroimaging in children with minor head trauma [7-10,44].
 This approach is largely consistent with guidelines for evaluation and management of minor head trauma in children previously proposed by expert consensus .

 Younger than two years — Because children younger than two years of age are more difficult to assess, may be asymptomatic despite having a ciTBI, are at risk for abusive head trauma, and are more prone to skull fractures than older children, we suggest the following criteria for neuroimaging (see 'Minor head trauma' above and "Minor head trauma in infants and children: Management", section on 'Minor head trauma'):

-●Perform neuroimaging – Infants and children younger than two years of age with high risk for intracranial injury or with suspected skull fracture should have head computed tomography (CT) [2,7,51].
+●Perform neuroimaging – Infants and children younger than two years of age with high risk for intracranial injury or with suspected skull fracture should have a head CT [1,7,53].